matpalm/bnn/README.md

 train with `train.py`.
 `run` denotes the subdirectory for ckpts and tensorboard logs; e.g. `--run r12` checkpoints under `ckpts/r12/` and logs under `tb/r12`.

-use `--help` to get complete list of options including model config and stopping conditions.
+use `--help` to get complete list of options including model config, defining validation data and stopping conditions.

 ```
 ./train.py \